Use-case descriptions

 Use Case 5 - Interpret Synonyms of Commands

-Preconditions: Synonym mapping table exists (configured by developer or default set); ASR and command mapper active.
+Preconditions: Synonym mapping table exists (configured by developer or default set); Speech to text model and command mapper active.

 Normal flow:

-- System captures the utterance and ASR produces text (e.g., “hop”).
+- System captures the utterance and model transcribes it (e.g., “hop”).

 - The command-mapping module looks up the token in the synonym table.